 Let’s understand points on what are VPNs legal for, as well as a counter-question that often gives these highly effective networks a negative press: What is VPN illegal use?

-Legitimate use – The beginning – where is VPN legal use a huge benefit:
+Where is VPN legal use a huge benefit

 VPN technology evolved to enable remote workers, employees who spent a lot of the time out of the office and those who traveled overseas for business trips to securely access corporate intranets.

 This ability meant that even though these employees were out of the office they could access all relevant areas of their company network to mirror use as if they were in the office and connected to the company Local Area Network (LAN).